Google roasts Apple on computational photography: ‘It’s not mad science’

 But on the other hand, the finest details of these innovations are moving well beyond the comprehension of average people, arguably to the point where smartphone launch events such as Google’s and Apple’s might be best served next year with separate post-keynote camera spotlights.
 Adding a second lens is a lot easier to explain than an AI technique that extracts more detail from a single lens.
 I think Schiller’s glib reference to “mad science” was shorthand for “innovative in ways that are as hard to explain as they are to dream up,” and in fact, most observers left Apple’s event with little to no idea of how Deep Fusion worked or what it did, outside of “adding more detail.”

 Interestingly, that’s the very crux of computational photography at this point.
 The “simple physics” of combining multiple exposures to extract additional detail has become not only a viable way to generate better photographs, but also a strong enough selling point to rely upon for annual smartphone updates, and all but kill sales of basic standalone cameras.
 As I noted in an earlier article, Apple’s Deep Fusion does for detail what multi-exposure high dynamic range (HDR) photographs did for brightness and color, using math and machine learning to determine and retain only the best pixels from multiple images.
+Google’s latest additions, such as a long-exposure astrophotography mode, Live HDR+ previewing, and dual-exposure captures are all using software to rival if not exceed features in even the latest and most expensive DSLRs.

 Machine learning, on-device neural engines, and overall improvements in component performance have really come together to revolutionize pocket photography.
 The Pixel team might downplay the comparative importance of hardware in its camera solutions, and it’s true that Pixels don’t have as many lenses as iPhone 11 Pro models, or as many megapixels as many other Android rivals.
 But it’s the complete package of millisecond-level camera sensor and image processor responsiveness, high-performance neural analysis, and creative, well-trained photo software that enable average people to just “point and shoot” their way to stunningly clear, detailed images.
 With their phones.